 Thorin: [disturbingly echoing Smaug later] The treasure in this mountain does not belong to the people of Lake-town.
 This gold is ours.
 And ours alone.
 On my life, I will not part with a single coin.
 Not one piece of it.

-- British Army Captain William "Billy" Boone in the The Jungle Book.
-He leads a mutiny against his fiancée Kitty Brydon's father to kidnap her and force Mowgli to take him and his men to the lost monkey city so he can his hands on the fabled gold there.
+- British Army Captain William "Billy" Boone in The Jungle Book.
+He leads a mutiny against his fiancée Kitty Brydon's father to kidnap her and force Mowgli to take him and his men to the lost monkey city so he can get his hands on the fabled gold there.
 He doesn't care about a single one of the men he loses along the way (except maybe Wilkins).
 Upon actually arriving at the city, he very quickly proves he loves the treasure more than Kitty.
 Ignoring Mowgli's warnings that the treasure "only brings death," Boone helps himself to the treasure, and is promptly attacked by Kaa, who knocks him into a moat.
 The backpack full of gold he's wearing drags him down to his watery doom.

 Boone: [as Kitty is escaping with Mowgli] All right, then!
 Go!
 Go with your jungle boy!
 I got what I came for!
 I don't need you!

 - In Doc Savage: The Man of Bronze, Captain Seas murders Doc Savage's father in order to gain control of land in the Republic of Hidalgo, so he can mine its rich deposit of gold.
 However, he wants to control the gold flow to make money, as opposed to being interested in the gold for its own sake.
-On the other hand, Seas' ally in his endeavor is the even greedier Corrupt Bureaucrat Don Rubio Gorro.
-Gorro is so obsessed with gold that when dynamite is thrown into a lake of molten gold during the final battle results in an explosion sending the liquid metal into the air, Gorro rushes out to try and catch the raining droplets in his bare hands, and ends up dying be being covered in the liquid gold, which hardens, turning him into a gold "statue."
+On the other hand, Seas's ally in his endeavor is the even greedier Corrupt Bureaucrat Don Rubio Gorro.
+Gorro is so obsessed with gold that when dynamite is thrown into a lake of molten gold during the final battle results in an explosion, sending the liquid metal into the air, Gorro rushes out to try and catch the raining droplets in his bare hands, and ends up dying by being covered in the liquid gold, which hardens, turning him into a gold "statue."